 Internet & Direct Marketing Retail Industry.
 As a result of the Fund's concentration in the Internet & Direct Marketing Retail Industry, the Fund is subject to the risks associated with that Industry.
 The Internet & Direct Marketing Retail Industry includes companies that provide retail services primarily on the Internet, through mail order, and TV home shopping retailers.
-The Internet & Direct Marketing Retail Industry relies heavily on consumer spending and the prices of securities of issuers in the Internet & Direct Marketing Retail Industry due to general economic conditions, consumer spending and the availability of disposable income, changing consumer tastes and preferences, and consumer demographics.
+The Internet & Direct Marketing Retail Industry relies heavily on consumer spending and the prices of securities of issuers in the Internet & Direct Marketing Retail Industry relies devily on consumer spending and the prices of securities of issuers in the Internet & Direct Marketing Retail Industry may fluctuate widely due to general economic conditions, consumer spending and the availability of disposable income, changing consumer tastes and preferences, and consumer demographics.
 Legislative or regulatory changes and increased government supervision also may affect companies in the Internet & Direct Marketing Retail Industry.
 The Internet & Direct Marketing Retail Industry within the Consumer Discretionary Sector.

 Semiconductors & Semiconductor Equipment Industry.
 As a result of the Fund's concentration in the Semiconductors & Semiconductor Equipment Industry, the Fund is subject to the risks associated with that Industry.
-The Semiconductors & Semiconductor Equipment Industry includes manufacturers of semiconductor equipment, semiconductors and related products, including equipment used in the solar power industry and manufacturers of solar modules and cells.
-Companies in the Semiconductors & Semiconductor Equipment Industry rely heavily on technology.
-The prices of the securities of companies in the Semiconductors & Semiconductors & Semiconductor Equipment Industry may fluctuate widely due to competitive pressures, increased sensitivity to short product cycles and aggressive pricing, heavy expenses incurred for research and development of products or services that prove unsuccessful, problems related to bringing products to market, and rapid obsolescence of products.
+The Semiconductors and related products, including equipment used in the solar power industry and manufacturers of solar modules and cells.
+Companies in the Semiconductors & Semiconductor Equipment Industry may fluctuate widely due to competitive pressures, increased sensitivity to short product cycles and aggressive pricing, heavy expenses incurred for research and development of products or services that prove unsuccessful, problems related to bringing products to market, and rapid obsolescence of products.
 Legislative or regulatory changes and increased government supervision also may affect companies in the Semiconductors & Semiconductor Equipment Industry.
 The Semiconductors & Semiconductor Equipment Industry is a separate industry within the Information Technology Sector.

 Software Industry.
 As a result of the Fund's concentration in the Software Industry, the Fund is subject to the risks associated with that Industry.
 The Software Industry includes companies engaged in developing and producing software designed for specialized applications and systems and database management software and manufacturers of home entertainment and educational software used primarily in the home.
 The prices of the securities of issuers in the Software Industry may fluctuate widely due to competitive pressures, increased sensitivity to short product cycles and aggressive pricing, heavy expenses incurred for research and development of products or services that prove unsuccessful, challenges related to bringing products to market, and rapid obsolescence of products.
 In addition, many software companies rely on a combination of patents, copyrights, trademarks and trade secret laws to establish and protect their proprietary rights in their products and technologies.
-There can be no assurance that the steps taken by software companies to protect their proprietary rights will be adequate to prevent misappropriation of their technology or that competitors will not independently develop technologies that are substantially equivalent or superior to such companies in the Software Industry.
+There can be no assurance that the steps taken by software companies to protect their proprietary rights will be adequate to prevent misappropriation of their technology or that competitors will not independently develop technologies that are substantially equivalent or superior to such companies' technology.
+Legislative or regulatory changes and increased government supervision also may affect companies in the Software Industry.
 The Software Industry is a separate industry within the Information Technology Sector.